A geometric spectral sequence in Khovanov homology: Introduction

 It was proved by Baldwin in \cite{Baldwin} that the Heegaard Floer homology spectral sequence is a link invariant.
 The corresponding result for the Monopole Floer homology sequence was given in \cite{Bloom}.

-Given an $n$-crossing diagram $\DD$ of a link $L$ the constructions in \cite{Bloom}, \cite{KMspectral}, and \cite{OSdouble} assign higher differentials for the mod 2 Khovanov complex that correspond to $k$-dimensional faces of $\{0,1\}^n$, with $k\geq 2$.
+Given a diagram $\DD$ of the link $L$ with $n$ double points the constructions in \cite{Bloom}, \cite{KMspectral}, and \cite{OSdouble} assign higher differentials for the mod 2 Khovanov complex that correspond to $k$-dimensional faces of $\{0,1\}^n$, with $k\geq 2$.
 Note that the differentials count solutions to the Seiberg-Witten equations for certain $k-1$ dimensional family of metrics in \cite{Bloom}, instantons in \cite{KMspectral}, and certain pseudo holomorphic $k+2$-gons in \cite{OSdouble}.
 In particular the maps for a given hypercube depend on some additional data, such as choices of metric and perturbations, or Heegaard diagrams and complex structures.

 The construction in the present paper uses the same idea.
-However the extra data is more combinatorial: At each crossing we will fix an orientation of the arc that connects the two segments of the $0$-resolution, see Figure \ref{skein}.
+However the extra data is more combinatorial: At each double point we will fix an orientation of the arc that connects the two segments of the $0$-resolution, see Figure \ref{skein}.
 This overall choice $\pp$ is called a decoration of the diagram.
 Given a decoration, each $k$ dimensional face determines a collection of circles in the two-dimensional plane together with $k$ oriented arcs that connect the circles.
 These configurations are discussed in Section $2$.
 In Sections $3$ and $4$ we spell out a geometric rule that assigns non-trivial contributions to certain special configurations, see for example Figure \ref{2D} and \ref{abcde}.
 In Section $5$ we prove that $\D(\pp) \cdot \D(\pp)=0$, and so we get a chain complex ${\widehat {C}}(\DD, \pp)=(C_\DD, \D(\pp))$ for a decorated diagram $(\DD,\pp)$.

 Another feature of the constrution is that the higher differentials preserve the $\delta$ grading in Khovanov homology, and that induces a $\delta$ grading on the homology ${\widehat H}(\DD,\pp)$.
 See also \cite{Greene}, \cite{Manolescu} and \cite{Tweedy} for discussions on extra gradings in Heegaard Floer homology.
 There is also a filtration on ${\widehat {C}}(\DD,\pp)$, given by the homological grading, and that gives a spectral sequence from $Kh(L)$ to ${\widehat H}(\DD,\pp)$.